How to accept Lightning payments with LNBits and Cloudflare tunnels

 Once enabled, you’ll notice that “Pay Links” will appear under the Extensions list on the left - click it.

 Time to create your payment link.
 Hit “New Pay Link”, choose your newly created wallet, enter a short description, and choose your lightning address (e.g. pay@192.168...).
-Uncheck “Fixed amount” and enter your chosen min/max.
+Uncheck “Fixed amount”, enter your chosen min/max, and under “Advanced options” choose a maximum character length for the message users can attach to their payment.

 Creating an LNURL-pay link on LNBits